 A PASSION FOR EXCELLENCE

 Over the next several years, Paul continued to expand his programming and QA testing skills and began to help QualityLogic clients identify ways to adapt their software and technologies to be able to be used by all individuals.
-His passion for delivering exceptional work to clients propelled Paul into his current role as QualityLogic’s Engineering Manager and Test Lab Manager.
+His passion for delivering exceptional work to clients propelled Paul into his current role as QualityLogic’s Director of Engineering and Accessibility Test Services.

 Over the years, Paul has continued to bring additional QA testers and engineers on board who are just as passionate about accessibility testing for software and websites.
 Together, they comprise one of the most qualified QA and accessibility testing teams in the country and have worked with some of the most recognized and influential brands in the world.